-Supporting people with learning disabilities and autism to live with more independence and choice across the south Oxfordshire area, including Kingston, Sutton, Surbiton, Chessington, New Malden, and Sutton Courtenay, plus Newbury in west Berkshire.
+Supporting people with learning disabilities to live with more independence and choice across the south Oxfordshire area, including Kingston, Sutton, Surbiton, Chessington, New Malden, and Sutton Courtenay, plus Newbury in west Berkshire.

 Our person-centred approach supports people to take control of their lives.
 We work closely with the people we support, their families and carers, and health professionals to deliver services that are personalised to individual needs.
 Our support workers empower the people we support to make their own choices about how they live, using our innovative Fusion model of support to keep people at the centre of everything we do.